IBM/super/README.md

 <a name="examples"></a>
 ## Six Super Powers

-Using Super, you may pipe data through Cloud-based pipelines in a variety of ways: fixed scaling; **auto-scale** across a set of input Cloud data; **join** the results of each parallel Cloud job and display the results on your local console; **redirect** output back into Cloud storage; execute pipelines **periodically**.
+Super can process data via Cloud-based pipelines in a variety of ways: e.g. you may **auto-scale** across a set of input Cloud data, **join** the results of each parallel Cloud job and display the results on your local console, **redirect** output back into Cloud storage, or execute pipelines **periodically**.
 All with familiar shell syntax and performance.

 **Click on one of these images for more details on that use case.**